akarhin/akarhin.github.io/_projects/5_project.md

 ---
 layout: page
-title: project 5
+title: Data-driven virtual sensor for powertrains based on transfer learning
-description: a project with a background image
+description: A summary of a journal paper
 img: assets/img/1.jpg
-importance: 3
+importance: 2
-category: fun
+category: work
 ---

 Every project has a beautiful feature showcase page.